MBX30 WAN Virtualisation and Security Gateway Appliance

-The MBX21 desktop or shelf mount system is a state of the art WAN Virtualisation and Security Gateway Appliance, featuring Dual Core Intel®
+The MBX30 1U rack mount system is a state of the art WAN Virtualisation and SD-WAN Security Gateway Appliance, featuring Quad Core Intel®

 processors to support a high level of I/O throughput and optimal performance.
 This appliance can be configured as a Firewall, LAN or WAN Router, VPN